butskristof/connection-manager/README.md

 # connection-manager

-This is a simple CLI tool to launch remote (SSH) connections from the terminal without having to provide credentials over and over again.
+This is a simple CLI tool to launch remote (SSH) connections from the terminal without having to provide credentials every time.

 ## Features
-* Save SSH connection details
-* Pick from a list of preconfigured SSH connection
+* Pick from a list of preconfigured connections and start a session
 * Manage the saved connections (host, port, username, password or SSH key, ...)
-* Use the default SSH
-* Start an ad-hoc connection
+* Start an ad-hoc connection using e.g. the default SSH key or a given set of credentials

 ## Technology
 * .NET 9 / C# 13
 * EF Core with SQLite storage
 * Spectre.Console